timpending/comp-sci-curriculum/Unit-3/01-sorting-revisited.md

             j--;
         }
     }
-    // return i to be used as index for recursive calls in quickSort function return i;
+    // return i to be used as index for left or right pointers in recursive calls of quicksort return i;
 }
 ```